automl/amltk/docs/reference/index.md

 ## Plugins

-* [CallLimiter](./call_limiter.md) - A simple plugin to limit how many times your task can be called and how many concurrent instances of it can be run.
+* [CallLimiter](./call_limiter.md) - A simple plugin to limit how many times your task can be called, how many concurrent instances of it can be run and prevent a task being submitted while another task is running.
 * [pynisher](./pynisher.md) - A plugin to limit the maximum time or memory a task can use, highly suitable for creating AutoML systems.
 * [wandb](./wandb.md) - A plugin that automatically logs your runs to